CopernicaMarketingSoftware/Documentation/Publisher/en/restv1/rest-condition-type-fax.md

 # REST conditions: Fax

+Warning: You are viewing the documentation for the old REST API.
+We recommend using [version 2](../restv2/rest-api.md) of the REST API.

 Conditions are smaller parts of rules.
 Only one condition has to be satisfied to satisfy a rule.
 Every condition has a few specific properties.